 Here are some of our favorite places to eat in West End and nearby:

-New since last summer, 640 West Community Cafe is an exciting addition to the neighborhood!
-As with many restaurants in West End, 640 West isn’t open late, but it’s worth coming to the theatre early to have a chance to stop by.
+640 West Community Cafe is an easy walk from the theatre and serves incredible sandwiches, wraps, salads and smoothies.
+Like many restaurants in West End, 640 West isn’t open late, but it’s worth coming to the theatre early to have a chance to stop by.

 We recommend you call in your order if you want a sandwich, as meals are made fresh to order and can sometimes take awhile.
 But their baked goods are every bit as delicious as they look and are ready-made.

-Also new this summer is the Lean Draft House, a craft taco and beer joint next to Gordon White Park, just about a 15 minute walk from the theatre.
+If you’re looking for someplace to go after the show, Lean Draft House is your closest and best bet.
+A craft taco and beer joint next to Gordon White Park, just about a 15 minute walk from the theatre.
 Open 5-11pm, it’s the perfect spot for a post-show drink and conversation.
-The tacos are delectible and the craft beer selection leaves absolutely nothing to be desired.
+The outdoor seating is enviable, the tacos are delectable and the craft beer selection leaves absolutely nothing to be desired.

-Tassili’s Raw Reality isn’t new to the neighborhood, but they’ve undergone extensive rennovations since last summer and also extended their hours so they are open for dinner before the show.
+Tassili’s Raw Reality isn’t new to the neighborhood, but they’ve recently extended their hours so they are open for dinner before the show.
 Check them out for tasty, healthy fare and friendly neighborhood service.

 To locals it’s hardly news, but one of the best joints in town is The Beautiful.
 Food you couldn’t cook better yourself, and both the staff and the patrons are incredibly friendly and welcoming!
 Known for their cobblers and their banana pudding, The Beautiful is open 7am-10pm and serves both breakfast and lunch.
 Pretty much everyone gets their food in to-go containers because it’s so filling you won’t eat it all and it’s just too good to let a crumb go to waste.
 About a ten minute drive from the theatre, on Cascade Road.